 The NZBA is working hard to support its members while the country is dealing with Covid 19.
 We are liaising with the courts, the New Zealand Law Society and other professional bodies.
 See our news page for latest advisories.
 But most important of all, please stay in touch.
 Let us know how you're doing.
 Suggest ways that others can cope or help.

 We have gathered a mix of help sheets and general information to help and will continue to add to it.
-Kate Davenport QC has also a support page in which she will tell you about developments and what we are doing.
+The NZBA President has also a support page where you can read about developments and what we are doing.

 He waka eke noa - We are all in this together.

 - Information about the operation of the courts during the various alert levels: Click here

 - Supreme Court and Court of Appeal Remote Hearings Protocol: Click here

 - High Court Remote Hearings Protocol: Click here

 - Audio-visual facilities in courts: Click here